-1 (i) Applicants and licensees shall be under a 2 continuing duty to provide information requested by the board 3 and to cooperate in any investigation, inquiry, or hearing 4 conducted by the board.

-(j) Failure to provide information requested by the board to assist in any investigation, inquiry, or hearing of the board, or failure to comply with this act or rules promulgated by the board, may result in denial, suspension, or, upon reasonable notice, revocation of a license.

-Section 12. (a) If in the review of an application submitted under this act the board identifies a deficiency that would require denial, the board shall notify the applicant and the city in writing of the deficiency.

-(b) The board shall provide the applicant a reasonable period of time to correct the deficiency.
+- (h) All applicants and licensees shall consent to inspections, searches, and seizures and the providing of handwriting exemplar, fingerprints, photographs, and information as authorized in this act and in rules promulgated by the board. - (i) Applicants and licensees shall be under a continuing duty to provide information requested by the board and to cooperate in any investigation, inquiry, or hearing conducted by the board. - (j) Failure to provide information requested by the board to assist in any investigation, inquiry, or hearing of the board, or failure to comply with this act or rules promulgated by the board, may result in denial, suspension, or, upon reasonable notice, revocation of a license. - Section 12. (a) If in the review of an application submitted under this act the board identifies a deficiency that would require denial, the board shall notify the applicant and the city in writing of the deficiency. - (b) The board shall provide the applicant a reasonable period of time to correct the deficiency.